 Your child will have no problem counting from 1 to 10 in Spanish with this easy-to-make picture book that you can create together.
-Since it's written in English and Spanish, your early reader will practice both languages, while learning a little bit about popular Mexican culture at the same time.
+Since it's written in English and Spanish, your early reader will practice both languages, while learning a little bit about popular Latino culture at the same time.

 What You Need: